-Willow Court is part of the rich and culturally significant landscape of the Derwent Valley.
+The precinct is part of the rich and culturally significant landscape of the Derwent Valley.
 Following colonisation, the first settlers arrived in the area from Norfolk Island in 1807 and went on to establish a thriving community, with Willow Court being a central fixture in the region.

-The site is located within a milieu of heritage places, including a collection of houses on Humphrey and George Streets, the former St. Steven's Church of England, the Derwent Esplanade and the Bush Inn, reputably the oldest continually licensed hotel in Australia.2
+The site is located within a milieu of heritage places, including a collection of houses on Humphrey and George Streets, the former St. Steven's Church of England, the River Derwent Esplanade and the Bush Inn, reputably the oldest continually licensed hotel in Australia.2

-Willow Court has a unique historic narrative as the first custom-built asylum in the Australian colonies, and the largest and continually running mental health care centre, operating for some 170 years.3 The site is highly significant for the way it demonstrates the evolution of philosophy behind the treatment of mental health, and the responses to these changes through built infrastructure and design.
+The precinct has a unique historic narrative as the first custom-built asylum in the Australian colonies, and the largest and longest continually running mental health care centre, operating for some 170 years.3 The site is highly significant for the way it demonstrates the evolution of philosophy behind the treatment of mental health and disability, and the responses to these changes through built infrastructure and design.

-With its origins in the convict era, and as one of the last remaining nineteenth-century mental asylums in Australia, Willow Court has greater meaning to New Norfolk and wider Tasmania for its cultural, social and historic values.
+With its origins in the convict era, and as one of the last remaining nineteenth-century mental asylums in Australia, the Willow Court precinct has greater meaning to New Norfolk and wider Tasmania for its cultural, social and historic values.
 Throughout its history the institution was a mainstay of employment throughout the Derwent Valley, provided care to vulnerable Tasmanians and came to represent New Norfolk's identity in both positive and negative ways.